Do you want to start a lifestyle blog, yet feel overwhelmed with where to start?

 - Industry leading in terms of uptime

-Siteground offers three options for hosting plans.
-You can use this link to sign up and get 60% off your first hosting plan!
-The discount only applies to the number of months you pay for upfront, so I recommend paying for as many months in advance as possible.
+Bluehost offers three options for hosting plans.
+You can use this link to sign up and get hosting for as low as $2.95/month!
+To be honest, I regularly wish that I started blogging with Bluehost.
+Their discount only applies to the number of months you pay for upfront, so I recommend paying for as many months in advance as possible.

-(I purchased two years upfront and it only took me less than two months to earn my money back for my domain and hosting, but it’s different for everyone).
+(I purchased two years upfront and it only took me less than two months of blogging to earn my money back for my domain and hosting, but it’s different for everyone).

-After you select your plan and either purchase or transfer your new domain, all you have to do is take a few minutes to fill out your information.
+After you either purchase or transfer your new domain, all you have to do is take a few minutes to fill out your information.

-Seriously, you can start a website at less than $3.95/mo!
-It’s one small sacrifice (like skipping the coffee) every month in order to start the profitable blog of your dreams.
+Seriously, you can start a website at $2.95/mo!
+It’s one small sacrifice (like skipping a coffee) every month in order to start the a website that works FOR you.

 How to install WordPress